 - Click the Create a New Account.

 - This will open another page and will allow you to create a new account.
 You cannot use your temporary username that you used for your application.
 You need to create a new username and password.
 Also, you need your UFID.
 When you submitted your application online, you were given an 8-digit UFID.
-If you do not know your UFID and submitted your online application, contact graduate admissions and an admissions officer will give it to you.
+If you do not know your UFID and submitted your online application, please visit the admissions application status page.

 Financial Aid Opportunities

 The department offers a number of Graduate School Fellowship Awards each year to new Ph.D. students.
-This 4-year fellowship offers an approximately $30,000 annual stipend, plus tuition waiver and other benefits.
+This 5-year fellowship offers an approximately $30,000 annual stipend, plus tuition waiver and other benefits.

 Research and Teaching Assistantships

 The department offers a number of Research and Teaching Assistantships each year for new Ph.D. students.
 The Teaching Assistantships offers students an approximate stipend of $29,000 per year, plus tuition waiver and other benefits.
 The Research Assistantships are at the discretion of the faculty.